Dayne-Game/10012650-5211-assign3/README.md

 You will then need to input your computer password (not Apple ID Password) prompt at `Password: 🔑` (in the terminal).
 Than wait until homebrew is installed.

 When homebrew is installed you can enter `brew -v` to see its version, by doing this also shows you that homebrew has successfully installed on your computer.
-Than go onto Step 2: Installing VSCode.
+Since we now have homebrew installed we can download a whole lot of applications through the terminal.
+This makes installation quick and easy.
+You can now go onto Step 2: Installing VSCode.

 ***When you install Homebrew.
 Homebrew installs Xcode Command Line tools.
-Which installs Git, so you don't need to install git.(Git is a requirement for Visual Studio Code)***
+Which installs Git, so you don't need to install git.(Git is a requirement for Visual Studio Code) this will be explained in the Git Section***

 ---